ITenthusiasm/custom-elements/src/Combobox/docs/select-enhancer.md

 Note that although this mode is called "Manual Setup Mode", there are still some actions that the `<select-enhancer>` will automate in this mode.
 For example, it will automatically establish the [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) relationships needed to make the component behave as an accessible [`combobox`](https://www.w3.org/TR/wai-aria-1.2/#combobox).

+`Manual Setup Mode` is recommended for SPAs because a SPA cannot be progressively enhanced.
+Thus, it makes more sense to use the Custom Elements directly instead of using `Select Enhancing Mode` in this case.

-Since this mode makes progressive enhancement impossible, it is not recommended for use.
-However, if you are using a JS Framework which expects to have _complete_ control over the DOM (such as React), then you might prefer `Manual Setup Mode`.
-This is because `Select Enhancing Mode` will cause the `<select-enhancer>` to replace your `<select>`/`<option>` elements _outside the control of your framework_.
-In such a case, if you want your application to be progressively enhanced, then you can make a helper component in your framework which renders a regular `<select>` element during SSR, and then renders a `<select-enhancer>` in `Manual Setup Mode` immediately after your application is first mounted/hydrated.
-You can find simple examples of this in our [guides](./guides#select-enhancement-in-js-frameworks).
+If you are server-rendering your application with a JS Framework (like React), then instead of using `Select Enhancing Mode`, you should create a helper component that renders a regular `<select>` element during SSR, and then renders a `<select-enhancer>` in `Manual Setup Mode` immediately after your application is first mounted/hydrated.
+This is to comply with the assumptions that many JS frameworks tend to have.
+You can find simple examples of this in our [guides](./guides/select-enhancement-in-js-frameworks.md).

-### Adding Icons / Buttons to the `SelectEnhancer`
+## Adding Icons / Buttons to the `SelectEnhancer`

 The `SelectEnhancer` applies some _minor_ restrictions regarding its descendants: